wtechgo/vidhop-android/readme.md

 ## Installation

 1. Install [F-Droid](https://f-droid.org/), an open-source version of Google Play Store.
+   **We need to install Termux with F-Droid because Termux on Google Play is outdated and will not work correctly**.
    Your browser will ask permission to install the .apk from unknown sources, in this case that is F-Droid which is fine.
    Grant your browser the permission.
-2. Install [Termux](https://f-droid.org/en/packages/com.termux/) from F-Droid on Android.
+2. Install [Termux](https://f-droid.org/en/packages/com.termux/) **with F-Droid** on your Android device.
-   You'll get the same notification as before, only this time the unknown source is F-Droid.
+   You'll get the same notification as before, only this time, the unknown source is F-Droid.
 Grant the permission.
 3. Open Termux and paste this command.

     ```